farcaster-project/RFCs/transactions.md

 `P`, the internal key, is a MuSig2 setup used by the `buy (c)` transaction for transmitting the adaptor signature.

-`TapLeaf cancel script`, the cancel script, is a 2-of-2 multisig with timelock constrain used by the `cancel (d)` transaction.
+`TapLeaf cancel script`, the cancel script, is a 2-of-2 multisig with timelock constraint used by the `cancel (d)` transaction.

 > It is worth noting that it might be possible to make a cooperative cancel, allowing to not reveal the `TapLeaf script` on-chain for better privacy and smaller fees.